 The Banyu Wana Amertha is a stunning waterfall in Bedugul, Bali.
-This hidden gem is one of the most untouched waterfalls and one of the best places to visit in Bali.
+If you’re looking for the best hidden places in Bali, this is one of the most untouched waterfalls and one of the best places to visit in Bali.
 Although very few people have even heard of Banyu Wana Amertha and it, therefore, is not famous (yet), it is advised to go there early to make the most of the visit and to catch the magical morning light.

 There is an IDR 20,000 per person entrance fee and an additional parking fee of IDR 5,000/ car or IDR 2,000/ motorbike.
 The waterfalls are only a short 15-minute walk from the car park.